Taniyeah/docker-hello/README.md

 ---

 ## Features
-- Python + Flask mini-app
+- Python and Flask mini-app
 - Packaged in Docker
 - Exposes a tiny web server on port `5000`
-- Minimal, fast to build, easy to run anywhere

 ---